 UW BOOKSTORE AND TAILGATE

 Commemorate your visit with some Badger gear!
-The UW Bookstore houses much more than text books—get everything from Bucky socks to wind socks at one of their two campus locations.
-There’s also a boutique shop on nearby State Street called Tailgate Clothing that offers the quality, vintage collegiate and local Madison tees, as well as curated specialty items.
+The UW Bookstore houses much more than text books—get everything from Bucky socks to cow socks at one of their two campus locations.
+There’s also a boutique shop on nearby State Street called Tailgate Clothing that offers quality, vintage collegiate and local Madison tees, as well as curated specialty items.

 Don’t Miss: The cute coffee shop in the front of the Tailgate store.
 Grab a cup of joe before you browse!

 MUSEUMS AND ART GALLERIES

 The University’s Chazen Museum of Art is home to the second largest collection of art in Wisconsin and is free to the public.
 The museum has both a permanent collection and frequent temporary exhibitions, and trained docents lead group tours.
 Or, explore the Geology Museum, home to a 33-foot long Edmontosaurus skeleton along with other dinosaur reconstructions, mineral displays, fossils and a limestone cave.
 This museum is also free!